 Tourism is worth more than £204.43M to Monmouthshire’s economy and rising year on year.
 In 2017 Monmouthshire received more than 2.3M visitors, supporting 2,968 full time jobs in the county.
 This makes tourism one of the most important sectors for the county.

 However we know that in order to maximise our potential we need to encourage new development in the form of quality serviced accommodation and all weather attractions.
 This is particularly pertinent for Monmouthshire given the planned Wales Convention Centre in Newport, which will have the capacity for 4,000 delegates, making it the largest of its kind in Wales and South West England.
 The potential for overspill accommodation in Monmouthshire is huge and therefore represents a real opportunity for tourism development in the county when it opens in 2019, creating 250 jobs.

 As a destination county with its stunning landscape, coupled with a safe and secure environment, Monmouthshire is a popular retirement area.
-Currently over 40% of the population is aged over 64 and looking ahead as the population lives longer, this is set to grow.
+Currently nearly 25% of the population is aged over 64 and looking ahead as the population lives longer, this is set to grow.

 With demand for health and care services growing and our ageing population, a key challenge for Monmouthshire County Council will be in meeting the needs of our citizens while operating with diminishing resources.

 This presents an opportunity for growth for the Monmouthshire economy as the need for care homes, care workers, community activities, medical supplies and public transport increases.